TannerBurns/django_api_tutorial/README.md

 <a name="creating_routes"></a>
 ## Creating routes

-Now to be able to navigate to our api we will need to add the urls.
+Now to be able to navigate to the api we will need to add the urls.
 The urls are defined in `subscribers/urls.py`.
-We will also want to tell our base api where to find the routes from subscribers and this is defined in `api/urls.py`.
+We will also want to tell the base api where to find the routes from subscribers and this is defined in `api/urls.py`.

 ```python3
 # api/urls.py